 We believe that it is important for our camper parents to be informed and to have confidence in our staff and programs.
 Safety is always a priority for our ministry.
-We do this by hiring some of the finest young men and women to serve on our staff; through extensive training and education; having a team of professionals from a variety of disciplines to support our ministry; by having at least one full-time Registered Nurse to run our Health Center; and by providing resources for our parents among other things.
+We do this by hiring some of the finest young men and women to serve on our staff, through extensive training and education, having a team of professionals from a variety of disciplines to support our ministry, by having at least one full-time Registered Nurse to run our Health Center, having mental health professionals available for staff and campers, and by providing resources for our parents among other things.